Guide to Indian Liberal Arts Schools • Guide to MBA Applications

-Multiple Acceptances?
+Received Multiple Acceptances?
 Here’s How to Decide Between Them

-Remember all those questions you were asked or that you asked yourself in the beginning of this process?
-Those questions about weather, size, transportation?
-How diverse the college is?
-A lot of students ignore those questions initially, but now is the time to understand how they matter to you.
-Are you really going to be comfortable in a school located in a place where it snows from September to April?
-Do you want to be in small classroom and know everyone in your class by name or will you be happier in a larger class size?
+Remember all those questions you were asked or that you asked yourself at the beginning of this process?
+Weather, class size, transportation?
+How diverse is the business school?
+A lot of applicants ignore those questions initially, but now is the time to understand how much they matter to you.
+Are you really going to be comfortable in a business school located in a place where it snows from September to April?
+Do you want to be in a small classroom and know everyone in your class by name or will you be happier in a larger class?
 Are you seeking an urban experience in a big city or would you rather study in a small town five hours from the nearest airport?
-These are important questions; in fact, they could seriously alter your college experience.
+These are important questions; in fact, they could seriously alter your business school experience.

-What is the local community like?
 Does it align with your needs and current interests, as well as your future plans?
-If you are currently an avid trekker, and you are eager to work in sustainable agricultural solutions, then a massive city might not be the best bet for you, both in terms of your day-to-day life, and the industry you hope to enter, even if you’ve just been admitted to Columbia and it’s the highest ranked college on your list.
-Of course Columbia may have great off-campus programs that cater to your interests, but you’ll need to research ahead of time.
-Which brings us to…
+If you are an avid trekker eager to work in sustainable agricultural solutions, then a massive city might not be your best bet for you, both in terms of your day-to-day life and the industry you hope to enter, even if you’ve just been admitted to Columbia Business School and it’s the highest-ranked business school on your list.
+Of course, Columbia Business School may have great off-campus programmes that cater to your interests, but you’ll need to research ahead of time.
+This brings us to…

-Have you done your research?
 Talk to people!
-Reach out to alumni, read student forums, ask the admissions office to be connected with a current student.
-They will be the best source for what the program really feels like and how it works.
-If there is alumni event in your area, attend it!
-Or at least get in touch with someone and ask any pressing questions you have about the college.
+Reach out to alumni, read student forums and ask the admissions office to be connected with a current student.
+They will be the best people to tell you what the programme really feels like and how it works.
+Attend alumni events in your area and get in touch with someone to ask any pressing questions you have about the college.
 Also, be sure to leverage the expertise and resources of the admissions office–their sole purpose at this stage is to get your offer to convert to a YES.
-They are at your service and will practically do anything to get you to come.
+They are at your service and will do anything to get you to come to their programme.

-To know more, get in touch
+To know more, get in touch.